What is the Empire State Line?

-The Empire State Line project includes two new 345 kV switchyards located in the towns of Royalton and Elma and a 20-mile 345 kV transmission line connecting the switchyards that will traverse the towns of Royalton, Newstead, Alden, Lancaster and Elma.
-In addition to the new switchyards and transmission line, the project includes a phase-angle regulator to control power flows across the line.
+The Empire State Line includes two new 345 kV switchyards located in the towns of Royalton and Elma and a 20-mile, 345 kV transmission line connecting the switchyards that traverse the towns of Royalton, Newstead, Alden, Lancaster and Elma.
+The project also includes a phase-angle regulator to control power flows across the line.

-The Dysinger switchyard in Royalton will become the new transmission hub in Western New York, connecting a total of seven 345 kV lines, and will provide a backbone for future renewable resource integration in Western New York.
+The Dysinger switchyard in Royalton is the new transmission hub in western New York, connecting a total of seven 345 kV lines, and provides a backbone for future renewable resource integration.

 How will the western New York region benefit from the project?

-Are there other benefits that the Empire State Line will bring to the region?
+What other benefits does the Empire State Line bring to the region?

-NextEra Energy Transmission New York, Inc. (NEETNY) will construct the Empire State Line within the existing utility rights-of-way (ROW), which is expected to minimize potential environmental impacts to habitat, wildlife and vegetation, wetlands, visual and cultural resources, and landowners.
+NextEra Energy Transmission New York, Inc. (NEETNY) constructed the Empire State Line within existing utility rights-of-way to minimize potential environmental impacts to habitat, wildlife and vegetation, wetlands, visual and cultural resources, and landowners.
 Potential impacts were fully studied and reviewed during the Article VII environmental permitting process.

-- Facilitate the flow of renewable energy throughout Western New York.
+- Improves the flow of renewable energy throughout western New York.

-- Facilitate the development of new renewable generation to support the State of New York meeting its goal of having 70 percent of the state’s energy coming from renewable resources by 2030.
+- Supports the development of new renewable generation to support New York state’s goal of having 70% of the state’s energy coming from renewable resources by 2030.

-- An analysis conducted by the NYISO projected that the project will reduce approximately 7.4 MM tons of carbon emissions.
+- An analysis conducted by the NYISO projected that the project will reduce carbon emissions by approximately 7.4 MM tons.

-Yes, NEETNY has coordinated with and engaged with the Native American communities.
+Yes, NEETNY coordinated and engaged with the Native American communities.

-No, this project does not expect to seek or receive any property or sales tax abatements.
+No, this project did not seek or receive any property or sales tax abatements.